varikin/blackbox/docs/README.md

 Also, the Photons will need reliable wifi throughout the 2010 Hennepin building.
 Hopefully the City of Minneapolis wifi can be used, but if not, I may need to work with other artists in the building near where each Photon is placed.
 The specifics of what *simulating a catastrophe* means will definitely need to change to be more realistic, but all the plumbing is in place to trigger it.
-Finally, the Photons need to be in a nice case.
+The Photons need to be in a nice case.
 I will be working with Tesia to 3D print cases that fit our needs.
+Finally, a real-time dashboard is still needed.
+As I already stated, I think I will have to write my own.
+But regardless of all the finishing polish, the Building Black Box is a success.